andrewtbiehl/kramdown-syntax_tree_sitter/README.md

 For the following example to function, the [Tree-sitter Python parser library](https://github.com/tree-sitter/tree-sitter-python) must be present inside a directory called `tree_sitter_parsers`, which in turn must be located in the home directory.
+See the subsequent ['Tree-sitter parsers'](#tree-sitter-parsers) section for more information.

 ```ruby
 require 'kramdown'